The Environment

 What can I recycle?

-• You’ll find this symbol on all your electrical items.
-It is a reminder to recycle your old electricals, rather than binning them.
+- You’ll find this symbol on all your electrical items.
+It is a reminder to recycle your old electricals, rather than

 Reducing waste electricals

-As at the reporting date, 5 April 2022, Smiggle employed 481 full time relevant staff with 52 (10.81%) being male and 429 (89.19%) female.
-The percentages of male and female employees remain stable despite the increase in headcount from last year.
-This increase in headcount from our 2021 number is due to our stores reopening after Covid19 restrictions being lifted.
+As at the reporting date, 5 April 2024, Smiggle employed 567 full time relevant employees with 58 (10.2%) being male and 509 (89.8%) female.
+The percentages of male and female employees remain stable despite the 2.74% decrease in headcount from last year.
+These statistics are similar to previous years and is driven by an overrepresentation of our female employees within our Retail teams, where we tend to attract fewer male candidates due to our brand and customer profile.

-Our workforce composition is similar to other retailers with women being the majority of store team members and some of the technical and expert roles are held by men.
-This composition of staff skews the mean gender pay gap of 6.1% towards men.
-However, this is a reduction in the pay gap from 2021 which had a 9.2% difference in the mean between men and women.
-The median pay gap shows at the midpoint there is no difference between the pay rates for males and females.
+Our workforce composition is similar to other retailers with women being the majority.
+Women make up 90% of store roles and 80% of non store based roles.
+This higher % composition of non store staff being men slightly skews the mean gender pay gap of 6.84% towards men, but is a 1.9% percentage reduction from last year.
+The median pay gap however shows at the midpoint there is no difference between the pay rates for males and females.

 From this analysis, Smiggle is confident that its gender pay gap does not stem from paying men and women differently for the same or equivalent work.